ngonzalesdesign/portfolio/posts/book-covers-of-the-week-8-29-19.md

 ---
-title: Book Covers of the Week - 8/29/19
+title: Book Covers of the Month - 8/29/19
 date: 2019-08-29T19:27:19.374Z
 summary: >-
   This book is a fantastic read, and I'm so glad it got a cover that did it